machichima/obstore/README.md

 - Sync and async API.
 - Streaming downloads with configurable chunking.
+- Streaming uploads from async or sync iterators.
 - Streaming `list`, with no need to paginate.
 - File-like object API and [fsspec](https://github.com/fsspec/filesystem_spec) integration.
 - Support for conditional put ("put if not exists"), as well as custom tags and attributes.